Armageddon Expo: History

-Armageddon began in Auckland, New Zealand on the weekend of 2 December 1995, at the Avondale Raceway.
+Founded by William "Bill" and Adele Geradts, Armageddon began in Auckland, New Zealand on the weekend of 2 December 1995, at the Avondale Raceway.
 In 1997, the expo added a Wellington event, followed in 1999 by an event in Melbourne.
 Over the next 17 years, Armageddon held events in Australia sporadically.
 In 2007, the first Christchurch Armageddon event was held; Armageddon has also hosted events in other cities in New Zealand including Hamilton, Manukau, and Dunedin.

 In Australia, two events were held in Adelaide and Sydney in 2011.
 Starting in 2007, annual events were held in Melbourne until 2014 when Beyond Reality Media handed management of its Australian Armageddon Expo to First Contact Conventions, after which the event was renamed to The Australian Movie & Comic Expo (AMC Expo).

 After four annual events at Claudelands Arena (now Globox Arena) starting in 2012, Armageddon's Hamilton event was discontinued in 2015 due to high costs in the Waikato region.
 A single event was held in March 2016 at the Vodafone Events Centre (now Due Drop Events Centre) in Manukau, but did not continue at the venue.

 In 2019, in the wake of the Christchurch mosque shootings, Armageddon changed its policy on weaponry and military attire, banning all realistic depictions.
 The new policy received some public criticism, however it was generally well-accepted.

 Armageddon was expected to celebrate its 25th birthday in 2020, but event plans had to be altered due to the COVID-19 pandemic in New Zealand.

 Armageddon Expo purchased the Auckland-based horror amusement attraction Spookers in 2020.